johnfmorton/vite-module-builder-w-ghpages-npm-template/README.md

 ### Organizational repos

 Organizational packages default to private.
 If you want them public, you need to add an additional `--access public` flag to the publish command.
-You can do this by adding the following line to your `package.json` file:
+This build system assumes your published package will be public.
+Note this setting in the `package.json` file:

 ```json
 "publishConfig": {